Militia: Spain

+Spain had the National Militia, Provincial Militia, Urban Militia, and University Militias.

 Sri Lanka

 The first militias formed in Sri Lanka were by Lankan Kings, who raised militia armies for their military campaigns both within and outside the island.
 This was due to the reason that the Kings never maintained a standing army instead had a Royal Guard during peacetime and formed a militia in wartime.

 When the Portuguese who were the first colonial power to dominate the island raised local militias under the command of local leaders known as Mudaliyars.
 These militias took part in the many Portuguese campaigns against the Lankan Kings.
 The Dutch continued to employ these militias but due to their unreliability tended to favor employing Swiss and Malay mercenaries in their campaigns in the island.

 The Sri Lanka Civil Security Force is a paramilitary militia tasked to serve as an auxiliary to the Sri Lanka Police.

 The British Empire then ousted the Dutch from the coastal areas of the country, and sought to conquer the independent Kandyan Kingdom.
 In 1802, the British became the first foreign power to raise a regular unit of Sinhalese with British officers, which was named the 2nd Ceylon Regiment, also known as the Sepoy Corps.
 It fought alongside British troops in the Kandyan wars.
 After the Matale Rebellion led by Puran Appu in 1848, in which a number of Sinhalese recruits defected to the side of the rebels, the recruitment of Sinhalese to the British forces was temporarily halted and the Ceylon Regiments disbanded.

 In 1861, the Ceylon Light Infantry Volunteers were raised as a militia, but soon became a military reserve force.
 This became the Ceylon Defence Force in 1910 and consisted of militia units.
 These were the Colombo Town Guard and the Town Guard Artillery formed during the two world wars.

 With the escalation of the Sri Lankan Civil War, local villagers under threat of attack were formed into localized militia to protect their families and homes.
 According to the Sri Lankan Military these militias were formed after "massacres done by the LTTE" and in the early 1990s they were reformed as the Sri Lankan Home Guard.
 In 2007 the Home Guard became the Sri Lanka Civil Security Force.
 In 2008, the government called for the formation of nearly 15,000 civil defence committees at the village level for additional protection.

 In 2004, the Liberation Tigers of Tamil Eelam claimed have establish a voluntary "Tamil Eelam auxiliary force".
 According to the LTTE's then head of police, the force was to be assigned to tasks such as rehabilitation, construction, forest conservation and agriculture, but would also be used to battle the Sri Lankan military if the need arose.
 In early 2009 it ceased to exist with the military defeat of the LTTE at the hands of the Sri Lanka Armed Forces.